Craig Brown is an experienced trial lawyer who attributes his success to strategic planning and careful risk management of his clients’ cases.

 “Going to court involves risk and almost always costs more, he says.
 Although I love going to court, I want to control that risk for my clients to ensure the best possible outcome for them.”

-In the past five years, Craig has helped hundreds of clients achieve lucrative awards for brain and spinal cord injuries and other harms sustained due to negligence.
-From serious motor vehicle accidents to two headline-making court battles: he won $3.5 million for a 16-year-old Fort Erie boy who suffered catastrophic head injuries after being thrown from a defective bicycle and $1.2 million for Jennifer Cowles, 25, of Cambridge who was mauled by a Siberian tiger while visiting the nearby African Lion Safari game park.
+Craig has helped hundreds of clients achieve fair compensation for brain injuries, spinal cord injuries and other serious harms.
+In two headline-making court battles, he won $3.5 million for a 16-year-old Fort Erie boy who suffered catastrophic head injuries after being thrown from a defective bicycle.
+In another widely reported case, he won $1.2 million for Jennifer Cowles of Cambridge who was mauled by a Siberian tiger while visiting African Lion Safari Game Park.

-In the historic Indian Residential Schools case, Craig displayed his class-action experience as a leader of a cross-Canada 19-law firm consortium that achieved compensation for over 86,000 former ex-students.
-“This was a national tragedy that needed to be dealt with,” he says.
+In the historic Indian Residential Schools case, Craig displayed his class action experience as a leader of the cross-Canada 19-law firm consortium that achieved compensation for over 86,000 former Residential Schools students.

-Craig is also a Director of Spinal Cord Injury Ontario.
+Craig is a director of Spinal Cord Injury Ontario.